biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Crouch, N.M.A., Capurucho, J.M.G., Hackett, S.J. and Bates, J.M.
 (2019) Evaluating the contribution of dispersal to community structure in Neotropical passerine birds.
 [Ecography, 42, 390-399](https://doi.org/10.1111/ecog.03927).

+  * Gallien, L., Thornhill, A.H., Zurell, D., Miller, J.T., and Richardson, D.M.
+(2019) Global predictors of alien plant establishment success: combining niche and trait proxies.
+[Proceedings of the Royal Society B, 286, 20182477](https://doi.org/10.1098/rspb.2018.2477).

+  * Garcia–R, J.C., Gonzalez-Orozco, C.E. and Trewick, S.A.
+(2019) Contrasting patterns of diversification in a bird family (Aves: Gruiformes: Rallidae) are revealed by analysis of geospatial distribution of species and phylogenetic diversity.
+[Ecography, 42, 500-510](https://doi.org/10.1111/ecog.03783).

   * Lam-Gordillo, O. and Ardisson, P-L. (2019) The global distribution and richness of frog crabs (Raninoidea).
 [Crustaceana, 92, 1-31](https://doi.org/10.1163/15685403-00003832).

+  * McDonald-Spicer, C., Knerr, N.J., Encinas-Viso, F. and Schmidt-Lebuhn, A.N.
+(2019) Big data for a large clade: Bioregionalization and ancestral range estimation in the daisy family (Asteraceae).
+[Journal of Biogeography,  46, 255-267](https://doi.org/10.1111/jbi.13496).

 #### 2018 ####